-In the Fig.\ref{percol} (a), the correlation length $\xi^2$ is shown as a function of $J/U$.
-As evident from the figure $\xi^2$ diverges at $J/U \approx 0.017$ and this signals a percolation transition from the BG phase to the SF phase.
-Using the relation in Eq. (\ref{corrlen_scal}) we can calculate the exponent $\nu$ which quantifies the divergence and obtain $\nu = 1.30 \pm 0.036$.
-This is in excellent agreement with the value of $\nu$ in the universality class of 2D random site percolation model.
+In the Fig.\ref{percol} (a), the correlation length $\xi$ is shown as a function of $J/U$.
+As evident from the figure $\xi$ diverges near $J/U \approx 0.017$ and this signals a percolation transition from the BG phase to the SF phase.
+Using the relation in Eq. (\ref{corrlen_scalJ}) we can calculate the exponent $\nu$ which quantifies the divergence and obtain $\nu = 1.306 \pm 0.036$.
+This is in excellent agreement with the value $\nu = 4/3$ corresponding to the universality class of 2D random percolation model.
 Previous studies \cite{zuniga_15, niederle_13} have also computed the exponent $\nu$ and the values reported are in good agreement with our results.
 To study the BG-to-SF transition further, we plot $\rho_s$ as a function of $J/U$ in Fig. \ref{percol} (b).
+The calculation of $\rho_s$ are performed with a $100 \times 100$ system, as the computations with the twisted boundary conditions are compute intensive and require long execution times for a $1000 \times 1000$ system.
 As mentioned earlier, $\rho_s$ is small in the BG phase owing to the absence of a global phase coherence in the system.
 It shows an increase as the system enters the SF domain.
 Based on our previous work \cite{pal_19}, we consider $\rho_s \approx 10^{-2}$ as a threshold for distinguishing between the BG and SF phase.
 The plot shows an increase in $\rho_s$ at $J/U \approx 0.017$, and the threshold is crossed at $J = 0.0174U$.
-This is also the point where $\xi^2$ shows divergence.
+This is also the point where $\xi$ shows divergence.
 Thus, the identification of the BG-SF transition with the order parameter $\rho_s$ matches with the percolation analysis.
-Given the fine-grained approach of our method, the properties of the domain formation and their dynamical evolution can be analysed using our method.
+Given the fine-grained approach of our method, the properties of the domain formation and their dynamical evolution can be analyzed using our method.
 This shall be addressed in our future works.